 E Make a personal commitment to an appropriate code of professional conduct, recognising obligations to society, the profession and the environment.

 Before TPTech was available, apprentices were offered EngTech as part of their EPA through CIHT.
 Apprentices have been very successful in their course and project work, some gaining awards such as Apprentice of the Year.
-It is intended that EngTech will still be offered to transport planning technicians who wish to pursue a more engineering pathway, hopefully to IEng and CEng.
-TPTech will then put them on the pathway to IncTP and TPP/CTPP.
+It is intended that EngTech will still be offered to transport planning technicians, possibly who wish to pursue a more engineering pathway, for example to IEng and CEng.
+TPTech is intended to put them on a direct pathway to IncTP and TPP/CTPP.

-So far the scheme has attracted about 40 apprentices a year and training has continued despite Covid 19.
-Before the current crisis, TPS Board member, Laura Putt, interviewed two of them.
+So far the scheme has attracted about 40 apprentices a year and training continued despite Covid 19.
+We are now getting back to pre-Covid levels.
+Before the crisis, TPS Board member, Laura Putt, interviewed two of them.

 As soon as I completed my A-levels, I started my career at TfL.
 After looking at the available schemes, I applied to the Transport Planning Apprenticeship: it stood out as it covered lots of different placements.
 The reason I wanted to work in transport is so I can contribute to such an important part to daily life.